 Self-awareness refers to how a person identifies and understands his or her own strengths and weaknesses.
 It’s also the ability to sense their feelings at a given moment.

-One way to be self-aware is practicing pauses.
+One way to be self-aware is by practicing pauses.
 Pausing allows you to give breathing space to your brain and it also gives you enough time to be aware of what you are feeling.
 Practicing the pause can save you from acting rashly.

 You can also try journaling.
 Keeping a daily journal will help you find a pattern for your feelings.
 When you journal, explain the situation and describe what you were feeling at that given moment.
 Also, write down how you got affected by those situations.

 A good number of people are not aware of their flaws.
 Part of being self-aware is to know and acknowledge your flaws.
 But what really steps up your emotional quotient is your ability to be accountable to those flaws.

 People who aren’t emotionally intelligent often resort to defense mechanisms and projections.
 Defense mechanisms are mental processes (usually converted to actions) that occur when someone avoids feeling hurt, anxious, or confronted.